whileloop99/whileloop99.github.io/chrome-store/memorize/privacy-policy.md

 - **User input data:** Content you enter into the extension for memorization
 - **Local storage data:** Information stored on your device
-- **Account information:** If you log in, we may collect basic account information
+- **No account required:** This extension works without any account or registration

 ## 3. How We Use Your Information

 ### 3.1 Purpose of Use

 - Provide and improve extension services
-- Store and sync your data
+- Store your data locally on your device
 - Provide technical support
 - Analyze and improve extension performance